Some results and problems on tournament structure: Equivalence with the problem of El-Zahar and Erd o s: the easy half

 Let $V(G)=\{v_1\LL v_n\}$, and let $T$ be the tournament such that $G$ is its backedge graph under the numbering $v_1\LL v_n$.
 From \ref{graphtotour}, it follows that $\chi(T)\ge d/t= d_2$.
 By \ref{tourconj}, there exist disjoint $A',B'\subseteq V(T)$ with $A'$ complete to $B'$, such that $T[A'],T[B']$ both have chromatic number at least $c_2$.
 Choose $i$ minimum such that one of

 induces a tournament with chromatic number at least $c_2/2$.
 Now there are two cases.

-Suppose first that $\{v_1\LL v_i\}\cap A'$ induces a tournament with chromatic number at least $c'/2$.
+Suppose first that $\{v_1\LL v_i\}\cap A'$ induces a tournament with chromatic number at least $c_2/2$.
 Let $A=\{v_1\LL v_i\}\cap A'$ and $B=\{v_{i+1}\LL v_k\}\cap B'$.
-Thus $A\ne \emptyset$ and from the minimality of $i$, $\chi(T\setminus B)\le c_2/2$, and so $\chi(T[B])\ge c_2/2\ge d_2$.
+Thus $A\ne \emptyset$ and from the minimality of $i$, $\chi(T\setminus B)\le c_2/2$, and so $\chi(T[B])\ge c_2/2\ge d_1$.
 Since $A$ is complete to $B$ in $T$, and $h\le i<j$ for all $h,j$ with $v_h\in A$ and $v_j\in B$, it follows that every vertex of $A$ is adjacent in $G$ to every vertex in $B$.
 But every subset that is stable in $G$ is acyclic in $T$, and so $\chi(G[B])\ge c_2/2\ge d_1$, contradicting that for every vertex $v\in V(G)$, the subgraph induced on its neighbour set has chromatic number less than $d_1$.

-Thus $\{v_1\LL v_i\}\cap B'$ induces a tournament with chromatic number at least $c'/2$.
+Thus $\{v_1\LL v_i\}\cap B'$ induces a tournament with chromatic number at least $c_2/2$.
 Let $B=\{v_1\LL v_i\}\cap B'$ and $A=\{v_{i+1}\LL v_k\}\cap A'$.
 As before, $\chi(T[A]), \chi(T[B])\ge c_2/2\ge c$.
 Since $A$ is complete to $B$ in $T$, and $h\le i<j$ for all $h,j$ with $v_j\in A$ and $v_h\in B$, it follows that every vertex of $A$ is nonadjacent in $G$ to every vertex in $B$.
 Moreover, every subset that is stable in $G$ is acyclic in $T$, and so $\chi(G[A])\ge \chi(T[A])\ge c$ and similarly $\chi(G[B])\ge c$.
 This proves \ref{erdosconj}.~\bbox

-Rather disturbingly, we have not been able to prove the reverse implication, which suggests that perhaps \ref{tourconj} is too strong to be true, and one might look for a weaker statement about tournaments that still implies \ref{erdosconj}.
 In the proof above that \ref{tourconj} implies \ref{erdosconj}, the tournament $T$ constructed has domination number less than $t$, and so do all its subtournaments.
 (To see this, choose a clique $X$ of $G$ that is optimal in the following sense: it contains $v_n$, and it contains $v_j$ where $j<n$ is maximum such that $v_j,v_n$ are adjacent, and it contains $v_i$ where $i<j$ is maximum such that $v_i$ is adjacent to both $v_j,v_n$, and so on.
 This clique is dominating in $T$.)